A private walking tour is possible. Also a one hour indoor presentation can be given.

 Stop 3 – Civilian Conservation Corps Trails

 This trail system within Community Field and Anniversary Hill Park was made by the CCC in 1936.
+They have been maintained through the years by private individuals.

 Stop 4 – CCC Stone Bridges